 Is UChicago Test Optional?

-Although the University of Chicago believes that your transcript demonstrates your academic record within the context of your school, they also believe that it is helpful to see evidence of academic achievement that exists outside of the context of your school.
+Is UChicago test optional?
+The University of Chicago is one of the first top-ranked colleges to implement a policy that allows students to opt out of taking standardized tests.
+Although UChicago believes that your transcript demonstrates your academic record within the context of your school, they also believe that it is helpful to see evidence of academic achievement that exists outside of the context of your school.

 Female student holding her things while smiling at the camera.

-Whether is UChicago test optional or not, UChicago encourages all students, regardless of the testing plan they have chosen, to send in any additional materials (details of which can be found in the Supplements section) that they consider to be the most representative of their abilities, interests, and possible contributions to the University of Chicago.
+Whether UChicago is test optional or not, UChicago encourages all students, regardless of the testing plan they have chosen, to send in any additional materials (details of which can be found in the Supplements section) that they consider to be the most representative of their abilities, interests, and possible contributions to the University of Chicago.

-The Scholastic Aptitude Test (SAT), the American College Testing Program (ACT), and other standard measures can continue to be an important component of the University of Chicago’s holistic admission process for students who elect to send scores.
+The Scholastic Aptitude Test (SAT), the American College Testing Program (ACT), and other standard measures can continue to be an essential component of the University of Chicago’s holistic admission process for students who elect to send scores.
 Additionally, the SAT and ACT are required components of the application process at many other highly selective schools.

 They expect that the vast majority of students, given that many of their peers do require testing, will continue to take tests and may still submit their test scores to UChicago.
 This is because many of their peers do require testing.

-What is the current UChicago acceptance rate?
 The acceptance rate for the University of Chicago Class of 2026 fell to a record low of 5 percent, making it the lowest it has ever been.
 There was a decrease of.83 percentage points from the Class of 2024’s acceptance rate to that of the Class of 2025, which brought the rate down to 6.48 percent.

 There were almost 38,000 applications received for the Class of 2025, which is almost 3,600 more applicants than there were for the Class of 2024 (34,372 applications).
 The average SAT score of the Class of 2025 was 1535, which is a very high score.